SticklyCodes-10/A.Eye/README.md

 python (this includes libraries)

 # How to Install
-Download python using this link https://www.python.org/ and install it on your computer Make sure you have Pip installed (it comes with python so skip this step) run the following commands on your command prompt or terminal
+On this GitHub Page click the green code button and click download zip Download python using this link https://www.python.org/ and install it on your computer Make sure you have Pip installed (it comes with python so skip this step) run the following commands on your command prompt or terminal